oleg-alexandrov/PolyView/Readme.md

 platform and compiler.

 Its only dependency is the Qt 4 library (e.g., Qt 4.8).
-Instructions on how to get Qt are given at the end of this document.
+Instructions on how to compile Qt are given at the end of this document.

 To compile PolyView on Linux or OSX, run: